MuckyH20/LinuxCP/README.md

 		Download and install automatically for security updates Display immediatly for other updates

-        1. sudo apt update & sudo apt upgrade
+        1. sudo apt update & sudo apt upgrade or gui

 		**Look for points for packages mentioned in the README, along with bash (if vulnerable to Shellshock), the kernel, sudo, and sshd**